Major Online Resources

 [Acronyms used at TCS are in brackets following the title]

 Baker Library, Harvard.
-[BAK] One of the most extensive collections of NYNH&H materials in existence.
-Click here for catalog entry.
-Finding aid is available on request.
+[BAK] One of the most extensive collections of NYNH&H materials.
+Finding aid available on request.
 Scholarly research only; no genealogy.
-Click here for policy and contact info.
+Click here.

 Buildings and Structures of American Railroads.
 [BSAR] Walter Gilman Berg.
 Click here.

-Connecticut Digital Library. [iCONN] Search the catalogs of most CT libraries.
+Connecticut - FindIT [FIT] Search the catalogs of most CT libraries.
 Click here.

 Connecticut Historical Society.
 [CHS] Catalog link here.